International cricket in 1880

 The 1880 international cricket season was from April 1880 to September 1880.
 The season consisted of a single international tour, visiting Australia in England for one-off series which was won by England.
-In the match, W. G. Grace scored England's first ever Test century.
+In the match, W. G. Grace scored England's first Test century.
 Also his brothers E. M. Grace and Fred Grace provided the first instance of three brothers playing the same Test.